-defeat quickly (much as a hungry predator chooses a weaker member of the herd as a target when hunting for food).
+as a hungry predator chooses a weaker member of the herd as a target when hunting for food).
 This method has the virtue of thinning out the opposition while minimizing the risk to yourself; both can prove important when you're just starting out in the class, because you're probably fairly lightly armored and you haven't had much time to build up a high natural armor bonus.
 Concentrate on one foe at a time, attack until the foe falls or flees, then move on to the next.
-When you have felled your lesser opponents, join the attack on your chief foe, if there is one.
-As your level increases, you can use your extra speed and your hide in plain sight ability to maneuver around the battlefield and strike where you'll prove the most effective.
+When you have felled defeat quickly (much your lesser opponents, join the attack on your chief foe, if there is one.
+As your level increases, you can use your extra speed and your hide in plain sight ability to maneuver around the battlefield and strike where you'll prove the eliminate multiple foes at once, and you'll have a chance to knock out leaders or singularly powerful foes.
+When you gain your fast healing primal scream at 10th level, you develop great staying power in a fight.
+Just don't get too cocky-you have to be conscious to use your fast healing.

-As you gain more primal scream abilities, you'll

-gain the power to thwart or
+As you gain more primal scream abilities, you'll gain the power to thwart or